Digital failure research project

 - The difficulties of trying to fit agile, user-centred projects into a largely waterfall, traditional organisation without broader culture change work also going on

-I’ll be sharing key findings later this Spring.
+I’ll be sharing key findings in a report published later this Spring.
 No finger-pointing, just practical lessons that I hope we can all use.